zfogg/webdev-workflow-slides/slides.md

 - informative

-- your ' magic wand '
+- a ' magic wand '

 <!--}}}-->